Why does China Lead the Solar Manufacturing Market?

 - Loan guarantees are given by the government or similar entities

-- Easy loan and credit facility by government and state banks
+- Easy loan and credit facilities by government and state banks

 PV Solar Deployment Policies